udda/multiload-ng/README.md

 Look at the [Wiki](../../wiki), contains all the informations you will need.

-Each pull request will be considered and will get a response.
+Each pull request will be considered carefully and will get a response.